effector/effector/beta/src/content/docs/en/explanation/sids.md

 ## Why do we need Stable Identifiers {#why-do-we-need-sids}

-Because of multi-store architecture, Effector code in the applications is written in atomic and distributed way, there is no central "store" or "controller".
+Because of **multi-store** architecture, Effector code in the applications is written in **atomic** and **distributed** way and there is no single central "root store" or "controller", which needs to be notified about all stores/reducers/etc, created anywhere in the app.

+And since there is no central "root store" - no additional setup (like Reducer Manager, etc) is required to support micro-frontends and code-splitting, everything works out of the box.

 **Code example**

+Notice, that there is no central point at all - any event of any "feature" can be triggered from anywhere and the rest of them will react accordingly.

 ```tsx
 // src/features/first-name/model.ts